wp-plugins/frontier-post/readme.txt

 4. Frontier My Posts Widget: Settings, My posts, Comments & comments excerpts (with different themes)

 == Changelog ==

+= 1.5.7 =
+* Bug: Post status changed to draft if post status was not selectable (as with a published post), hidden input field added to hold post_status
+* Preview link added to My Posts list for posts that are not published (Link to unpublished posts was removed in 1.5.1)

 = 1.5.6 =
 * New buttons on editor: Smileys, search & replace and table control